An Improvement District can collect some of its income by levying an annual Water Parcel Tax.

 Billed annually, every February, Water Parcel Tax in 2018 will be invoiced on February 2, 2018, and is due on or before March 9th, 2018.
 Bylaw 281- Taxation 2018 (Dec 2017)

 Court of Revision

 Held annually, the Court of Revision is a process that allows ratepayers who feel that there has been an error made with regards to their assessed lot size or use to dispute their assessment.
-For example: The assessment states that your property is a Lot Size B, and you believe you are a Lot Size A, you may bring their proof to dispute this to the Court of Revision.
+For example: The assessment states that your property is a Lot Size B, and you believe you are a Lot Size A, you may bring your proof to dispute this to the Court of Revision.
 District rates and other issues may not be discussed at the Court.
 The 2018 Court of Revision will be held on Thursday, February 22nd from 10:00 am to 12:00 noon.

 Petitioners are welcomed on a first-come, first-served basis.
 Only the property owner(s), or in the case of a business, a representative for the business, may petition the Court.
 A person representing a business must supply written authorization from the business owner or the company’s Board of Directors, whichever is appropriate, stating that they are authorized to act on behalf of the company.
 As Parcel Tax is a legal matter, each case will be discussed privately with the judges and the owner(s) or owners’ representative.
 Owners will receive a written decision subsequent to the meeting.

 To dispute your lot size, please bring an up-to-date property survey.
 To dispute your type of residence, business and/or number of units/cabins/suites/RV pads/campsites or rooms please bring proof that your property is in fact another type of business or is not a business; has charitable status; has more or less units, RV pads, campsites, B&B suites/rooms, hotel rooms, or boat slips; or is not the property owned by you and advertised for rental on the SSI Exchange, or another website, such as AirBnB, whichever is applicable.